petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments.md

 If you are working with forms, you can personalize your form fields by [mapping them to custom form fragments](./using-fragments/personalizing-custom-forms-using-form-fragments.md).

-All page fragments are organized into sets, which group related fragments for easier management and use.
+All page fragments are organized into *sets*, which group related fragments for easier management and use.
 Each fragment set can include common resources accessible to all the fragments.
 See [Including Default Resources in Fragments](../../developer-guide/developing-page-fragments/including-default-resources-with-fragments.md) for more information.

 After adding fragments to a page or template, you can configure and customize them and their sub-elements.
 These options can vary, though some are common to all.
 See [Configuring Fragments](./using-fragments/configuring-fragments.md) to learn more about available options.